Responses

 Jump to comment:

-- Published on: 11 October 2023Suicide prediction following self-harm: are new tools any better?
+SF is part of the team that developed OxSATS and other OxRisk calculators. - Published on: 23 October 2023Suicide prediction following self-harm: are new tools any better?

 Recent systematic reviews, clinical guidelines, and suicide prevention strategies suggest we should abandon the endeavour of using risk assessment to predict suicide and instead focus on clinical need.
 (1, 2) Does the recent carefully conducted paper by Fazel and colleagues mean that this advice should be overturned?
 We think not.